JAWS & NVDA: Introduction to Thunderbird

 ---|---|---|

-Thunderbird Menu | alt key | Opens Thunder Menu to access all menu functions. |
+Thunderbird Menu | alt key | Opens Thunderbird Menu to access all menu functions. |

-Switch Panes | F6/Tab/Shift+Tab | use this key to move from pane to pane quickly. |
+Switch Panes | F6/Tab/Shift+Tab | Move from pane to pane quickly. |

 Create an new message | Ctrl +n | Create a new Email anywhere in Thunderbird except in Address Book. |